lineality/Online_Voting_Using_One_Time_Pads/README.md

 A 'one time pad' historically was literally a pair of identical physical note-pads (the same set of characters on pages 1,2,3 etc. of both notebooks, like two copies of the same book (like two identical copies of Alice in Wonderland, with the same characters on the same numbered page of each book), where each page of which was used one time, hence the term "one-time-pad."

-With a one-time-pad, every character or element or number of the entire document is individually substituted for something else.
+With a one-time-pad, every character (letter, number, symbol, etc.) in a document is individually substituted for something else.
 There is no pattern or system behind a one-time-code that can be outsmarted or 'cracked.'
 The only way to 'decode' a one-time-pad 'encrypted' message is with that one-time-pad; a one-time-pad is a one-by-one, one-for-one, one character at a time, change of what the original text says.
 There is no key.
 There is no password.
 There is no shortcut.
 Every character or element or number of the entire document is individually substituted for something else.

 One-time-pads codes are not as efficient and user friendly as 're-use-able' codes in some ways, but they are more secure and more simple.
 Because there is no 'key,' there is no possibility in principle to 'guess the key.'